Cenote Angelita or… “The Nightmare”

 First word – lentic.
-Lentic ecosystems are those ecosystems which form in stagnant waters.
-If something – leaf, branch or buffalo falls in lentic waterbody – it stays there and decomposes.
-There are quite many such waterbodies around the world – and over the time these stagnant lakes or pools turn into swamps.
+Lentic ecosystems are those ecosystems that form in stagnant waters.
+If something – leaf, branch, or buffalo falls in a lentic water body – it stays there and decomposes.
+There are quite many such waterbodies around the world – and over time these stagnant lakes or pools turn into swamps.
 But often this takes a lot of time – especially if this pool or lake has vertical, high banks and is deep.
 Just like Cenote Angelita.

 As the water is in a slight movement, it may seem that the “fog” is a kind of underwater river.
 Nevertheless, this is not a river – water here is stagnant.

 Diving in this unique cenote is rather dangerous – but it is an adventure of a lifetime!
 Well, divers gave a nickname to this site – “The Nightmare” – but what a weirdly beautiful nightmare it is!